 It is not known when the monks first arrived on the…Continue

 There’s the turkey, of course, but oh those sides!
 Roasted potatoes, sweet potatoes, Brussels sprouts, boiled onions — the list goes on and on for favorite dishes to serve at Christmas.
-Without relinquishing any family favorites, you might want to try…Continue
+Without relinquishing any family favorites, you might want to try this recipe from my new cookbook “Favorite Flavors of…Continue

 Added by Margaret M. Johnson on December 20, 2015 at 12:30pm — No Comments

 In light of all the terrific Christmas-flavored postings lately, I've been prompted to share an excerpt from my historical novel "The Lockwoods of Clonakilty," a scene based on a little adventure my own family had a few…Continue